 Mertha’s Ph.D.
 (2001) is from the University of Michigan, Ann Arbor.
-Mertha has written two books, The Politics of Piracy: Intellectual Property in Contemporary China (Cornell University Press, 2005) and China’s Water Warriors: Citizen Action and Policy Change (Cornell University Press, 2008), and Brothers in Arms: Chinese Aid to the Khmer Rouge, 1975-1979 (Cornell University Press, 2014).
+Mertha has written three books, The Politics of Piracy: Intellectual Property in Contemporary China (Cornell University Press, 2005), China’s Water Warriors: Citizen Action and Policy Change (Cornell University Press, 2008), and Brothers in Arms: Chinese Aid to the Khmer Rouge, 1975-1979 (Cornell University Press, 2014).

 He has articles appearing in The China Quarterly, Comparative Politics, International Organization, and Orbis.
 He has also contributed chapters to the following edited volumes: Engaging the Law in China: State, Society and Possibilities for Justice (edited by Neil Diamant, Stanley Lubman, and Kevin O’Brien, Stanford University Press, 2005); China’s Foreign Trade Policy: the New Constituencies (edited by Ka Zeng, Routledge, 2007); and State and Society in 21st Century China, 2nd Edition (edited by Peter Gries and Stanley Rosen, Routledge, 2010).

-He is currently working on three projects.
-The first is an analysis of China’s relations with Democratic Kampuchea from 1975 to 1979, specifically on Chinese foreign aid, military assistance, commerce, and trade.
-The second is an institutional mapping of the policy making process in Democratic Kampuchea under Khmer Rouge rule.
-The third project is a comparison of political rectification, purges, and political indoctrination in China and Cambodia.
+He is currently working on two projects.
+The first is an institutional mapping of the organizational structure and policy making process in Cambodia under the Khmer Rouge, from 1970 to 2003.
+The second project is a comparison of political rectification, purges, and political indoctrination in China and Cambodia.

 Mertha has provided public testimony for the US-China Economic and Security Review Commission, briefed the Congressional-Executive Commission on China, and has accompanied a US congressional staff delegation to Beijing, Xinjiang, and Shanghai to discuss issues of terrorism and narcotics trafficking.
 He has appeared on National Public Radio, the British Broadcasting Corporation, and Voice of America.
 Mertha’s comments have appeared in The International Herald Tribune, The Wall Street Journal, The Associated Press, The Los Angeles Times, BusinessWeek, and The San Francisco Chronicle.